doryan04/DSS/README.md

 Slider on native javascript and contains nothing extra.

+# THIS IS AN EXPERIMENTAL VERSION, I RECOMMEND WAITING FOR A STABLE VERSION

 ## This is a very simple to use slider.

 # How to use?